-Woven Forms, an exhibition of limited-edition handmade rugs created by some of the world’s most interesting designers, will be shown in South Africa for the first time at Southern Guild in Cape Town’s Silo District from 20 September to 21 November 2018.
+Woven Forms, an exhibition of limited-edition handmade rugs created by some of the world’s most interesting designers, will be shown in South Africa for the first time at Southern Guild in Cape Town’s Silo District from 20 September until the end of 2018.

 The project breaks the longstanding tradition of artists making carpets by printing a pre-existing painting, drawing, or photograph on a rug.
 Instead, each artist has created a unique design that considers the form, material and process while simultaneously reflecting their individual styles.
 All works are limited-edition pieces that took roughly six months to produce.